- Parental support

 The London Borough of Bexley has formal procedures for considering the individual merits of applications that do not meet the normal policy criteria mentioned in these guidelines.
 Please provide full details of any exceptional circumstances you wish to be considered in the 'Additional Information Section' of the application form.
 However, this does not guarantee that the application will be approved.

 3. How to apply

-If you wish to apply, please contact the Pupil and Student Finance team.
+If you wish to apply, please contact the School Admissions Team.
 Fully completed application forms will be processed within 28 working days.
 However, if you fail to provide the necessary supporting documentation, this will delay the assessment of your form and the form may be returned to you.

 The policy is reviewed annually.

 Applicants are advised that it is a criminal offence knowingly to make an untrue statement or other false representation to obtain a grant, contribution or other financial benefit from the Council.
 This Council is under a duty to protect the public funds it administers and to this end may use the information you have provided within the authority for the prevention and detection of fraud.
 It may also share this information with other bodies administering public funds solely for these purposes.